 For callback calls:

-The NG9-1-1 System Service Provider cryptographically signs the SIP RPH (unless a signed RPH is received in the SIP INVITE associated with the callback call from the PSAP) before sending the call across an IP NNI boundary to/toward the emergency caller’s home network.
-If the NG9-1-1 System Service Provider receives a signed RPH in a SIP INVITE from a PSAP associated with a callback call, the NG9-1-1 System Service Provider may validate a signed SIP RPH, but must transparently pass the received Identity header associated with the SIP RPH forward.
+The NG9-1-1 System Service Provider cryptographically signs the SIP RPH and Priority headers (unless a signed RPH and Priority header are received in the SIP INVITE associated with the callback call from the PSAP) before sending the call across an IP NNI boundary to/toward the emergency caller’s home network.
+If the NG9-1-1 System Service Provider receives a signed RPH/SIP Priority header in a SIP INVITE from a PSAP associated with a callback call, the NG9-1-1 System Service Provider may validate a signed SIP RPH/SIP Priority header, but must transparently pass the received Identity header associated with the SIP RPH/Priority header forward.

-The emergency caller’s home Service Provider verifies the received signed PASSporT token for the SIP RPH.
+The emergency caller’s home Service Provider verifies the received signed PASSporT token for the SIP RPH/Priority header.

-Protocol Support for SIP RPH Signing of Emergency Calls and Callback Calls
+Protocol Support for SIP RPH and Priority header Signing of Emergency Calls and Callback Calls

-This ATIS standard uses the PASSporT “rph” extension specified in [IETF RFC 8443], the assertion values described in draft-ietf-stir-rph-emergency-services-01, and associated STIR protocols for cryptographic signing of the SIP RPH field in support of emergency service calls.
+This ATIS standard uses the PASSporT “rph” extension specified in [IETF RFC 8443], the RPH assertion values described in draft-ietf-stir-rph-emergency-services-02, and associated STIR protocols for cryptographic signing of the SIP RPH field in support of emergency service calls.
+Similarly, this ATIS standard uses the PASSporT “rph” extension specified in [IETF RFC 8443], the RPH assertion values and SIP Priority header claim described in draft-ietf-stir-rph-emergency-services-02, and associated STIR protocols for cryptographic signing of the SIP RPH/Priority header fields in support of callback calls.

 RFC 8225: PASSporT: Personal Assertion Token